-Most people find themselves in this sort of circumstance at least once during their career.
-Often, they feel too anxious about the repercussions of having second thoughts to think they can change their mind.
+Many people find themselves in this sort of circumstance at least once during their career.
+In fact, more than a quarter of workers (28%) said they have backed out of a job offer after initially saying yes, according to a Robert Half survey.
+But other individuals may feel too anxious about the repercussions of having second thoughts to think they can change their mind.

 However, it’s important to know that it is possible to turn down a role after accepting a job offer.
 Indeed, if you have second thoughts after putting yourself forward for a position, this might be your instincts telling you to reconsider.
 After all, there’s nothing worse than having to go to work every day to a job you just don’t enjoy.

-If you’re currently second-guessing your acceptance of a job offer, there are some things you can do to exit the deal tactfully without having to face any serious repercussions:
+If you’re currently rethinking your acceptance of a job offer, there are some things you can do to exit the deal tactfully without having to face any serious repercussions:

 Already accepted a job offer?
 Read your contract carefully

 If you have already accepted an offer of employment and signed a contract for the role, you need to read through the entire document with care.
 Look for any stipulations about rescinding your acceptance or giving a specified amount of notice should you change your mind.

 Most contracts won’t have any specific clauses about this sort of thing and generally focus on salary levels, confidentiality clauses and responsibilities.
 However, while it is likely there won’t be any legal repercussions if you change your mind, it might be pertinent to get some advice from a lawyer or expert before accepting a job offer.

 Tell the recruiter or employer as soon as possible

 If you decide to decline a job offer, you need to be 100 percent sure about your decision.
 Next, it’s imperative that you let the recruiter and/or company representatives know right away.
 Do not damage your reputation by ghosting the employer.